craighawki/coding_bootcamp/README.md

 ## Heading 2

 Some updates.
- and here is something else
+ this is bound to cause trouble.